Timeshare schemes are a form of ownership or right to use a particular property or properties for holidays.

 Getting out of a timeshare

-When you buy a timeshare you sign a contract to pay the costs.
-So you can't just stop paying for it.
-If you do, you may be in breach of contract and could face legal action.
+- Until you exit a timeshare, you still must meet the ongoing costs.
+If you stop paying, you may be in breach of contract and could face legal action.

-If you are in financial hardship, ask your provider to let you out of the scheme.
+If you’re in financial hardship, ask your provider to let you out of the scheme.
 Each provider will assess the owner's situation and will require evidence of hardship.
 They are under no obligation to release you from the contract.

 Timeshare operators must be members of an external dispute resolution scheme.